-The previous example demonstrates how Docker’s caching behavior can subvert expectations, but there are some other things to keep in mind with how
+The previous example demonstrates how Docker’s caching behavior can subvert expectations, but there are some other things to keep in mind about how

 RUN instructions interact with Docker’s layering system.
 As mentioned earlier, at the end of each

 RUN instruction, Docker commits the changes as an additional image layer.
 In order to exert control over the scope of the image layers produced, you can clean up unnecessary files by paying attention to the artifacts introduced by the commands you run.

 In general, chaining commands together into a single

 RUN instruction offers a great deal of control over the layer that will be written.
 For each command, you can set up the state of the layer (

 apt -y update), perform the core command (